awsdocs/iam-user-guide/doc_source/id_credentials_mfa_enable_virtual.md

 **Important**
 Submit your request immediately after generating the codes\.
 If you generate the codes and then wait too long to submit the request, the MFA device successfully associates with the user but the MFA device is out of sync\.
 This happens because time\-based one\-time passwords \(TOTP\) expire after a short period of time\.
 If this happens, you can [resync the device](id_credentials_mfa_sync.md)\.

 The virtual MFA device is now ready for use with AWS\.
-For information about using MFA with the AWS Management Console, see [Using MFA Devices With Your IAM Sign\-in Page](console_sign-in-mfa.md)\.
+For information about using MFA with the AWS Management Console, see [Using MFA devices with your IAM sign\-in page](console_sign-in-mfa.md)\.

-## Enable a Virtual MFA Device for Your AWS Account Root User \(Console\)<a name="enable-virt-mfa-for-root"></a>
+## Enable a virtual MFA device for your AWS account root user \(console\)<a name="enable-virt-mfa-for-root"></a>

 You can use the AWS Management Console to configure and enable a virtual MFA device for your root user\.
 To enable MFA devices for the AWS account, you must be signed in to AWS using your root user credentials\.

 Before you enable MFA for your root user, review your account settings and contact information to make sure that you have access to the email and phone number\.
 If your MFA device is lost, stolen, or not working, you can still sign in as the root user by verifying your identity using that email and phone number\.
-To learn about signing in using these alternative factors of authentication, see [What If an MFA Device Is Lost or Stops Working?](id_credentials_mfa_lost-or-broken.md)\.
+To learn about signing in using these alternative factors of authentication, see [What if an MFA device is lost or stops working?](id_credentials_mfa_lost-or-broken.md)\.

 **To configure and enable a virtual MFA device for use with your root user \(console\)**